the French flag

 Photo of Emmanuel Levinas

-He moved to Paris, where he met Kojève, Gabriel Marcel, and other prominent figures in the philosophical community.
+He moved to Paris, where he met Kojève, Gabriel Marcel and other prominent figures in the philosophical world.

-He became a naturalised French citizen and married.
-He had three children.
+He became a naturalised French citizen, married and had three children.

-In 1939, the Second World War caught up with him; he was drafted, taken prisoner, and then worked in a camp in Hanover, Germany, for five years.
-There he wrote his first book, Existence and Existents.
+In 1939, the Second World War overtook him: he was called up, taken prisoner, and spent five years working in a labour camp in Hanover, Germany.
+It was there that he wrote his first book, Existence and Existents.

 At the end of the war, he learned that most of his family had perished as victims of Nazism.

-Appointed secretary of the Alliance israélite universelle, he studied the Talmud, but continued his philosophical work, until the publication of his thesis, Totality and Infinity, in 1961.
+Appointed secretary of the Alliance israélite universelle, he devoted himself to studying the Talmud while continuing his philosophical work, culminating in the publication of his major thesis, Totality and Infinity, in 1961.

-This work questioned the primacy of ontology as the central philosophy, which often leads to neglecting others.
-For Levinas, ethics is the first philosophy, and only through this lens can the truth of the Other come to us, through experiences such as encountering the visage.
+This work challenged the primacy of ontology as the central branch of philosophy — a primacy that, in his view, tends to marginalise others.
+For Levinas, ethics is first philosophy, and it is only through this lens that the truth of the Other can reach us, through experiences such as the encounter with the face.

-He then began teaching at the University of Poitiers, Nanterre, and finally the Sorbonne, where he lectured for three years until 1976.
+He went on to teach at the University of Poitiers, then at Nanterre, and finally at the Sorbonne, where he lectured for three years until 1976.

-After his retirement, he taught a few courses in Fribourg, Switzerland.
-He died in Paris at the age of 89, in 1995.
+After his retirement, he taught occasional courses in Fribourg, Switzerland.
+He died in Paris in 1995, at the age of eighty-nine.

 The Theory of Intuition in Husserl's Phenomenology